-You can store and manage Power BI reports on premises in the Power BI Report Server web portal, just as you can in the Power BI service (https://powerbi.com).
-You create and edit reports in Power BI Desktop, and then publish them to the web portal just the same.
-Then report readers in your organization can view them in a browser or in a Power BI mobile app on their mobile device.
+You can store and manage Power BI reports on premises in the Power BI Report Server web portal, just as you can store Power BI reports in the cloud in the Power BI service (https://powerbi.com).
+You create and edit reports in Power BI Desktop, and publish them to the web portal.
+Then report readers in your organization can view them in a browser or in a Power BI mobile app on a mobile device.

 If you've already created Power BI reports in Power BI Desktop, then you're ready to create Power BI reports for Power BI Report Server.
 If not, here are four quick steps to get you started.

 You may already have installed Power BI Desktop to create reports for the Power BI service.
 We recommend installing the version of Power BI Desktop optimized for Power BI Report Server so you know the server and the app are always in sync.
 You can have both versions of Power BI Desktop on the same computer.

 In the Power BI Report Server web portal, select New > Power BI Report.